mvolkmann/ocaml-examples/dream_demo/README.md

 To run this, enter `dune exec dream_demo`.
 Then browse localhost:3000.

-To run the tests, enter `dune runtest`.
+To run the tests, enter `dune test`.